benfl3713/Finance-Manager/README.md

 # Purpose

-This is a webapp that allows multiple users to add accounts and transactions etc and manage there finances.
+This is a webapp that allows multiple users to add accounts and transactions etc and manage your finances.

 # Use